Student Loan Debt by Major

 Average Student Loan Debt

-According to the Education Data Initiative, the average federal student loan debt balance is $37,853 per borrower.
-And if you include private loan debt, the average balance may be as high as $40,681.
+According to the Education Data Initiative, the average federal student loan debt balance was $39,547 per borrower as of June 2025.
+If you include private student loan debt, the average balance could be as much as $43,333.

 Of course, the amount you might borrow (or have borrowed) could vary significantly depending on your major and the degree required to pursue your chosen profession.

-The average student loan debt for a borrower with a bachelor’s degree, for example, is about $30,500.
-But if your major moves you on to a graduate degree, the cost can move on, as well — to an average of $65,667 for the graduate degree only ($84,203 on average in total student loan debt).
+The average student loan debt for a borrower with a bachelor’s degree, including both federal and nonfederal loans, was $35,639 in 2025.
+But if your major leads you to graduate school, the cost can rise to an average of $64,440 for the graduate degree alone ($81,870 in total student loan debt).
 And if you’re thinking about a degree in law or medicine, your debt could be in the hundreds of thousands.

 Federal student loan programs also allow graduate students to borrow more money than undergraduates.
-Though there’s a $31,000 cap on federal loans for undergraduate students who are dependents, graduate students may be eligible to borrow up to the full cost of attendance through the federal Grad Plus program.
+Graduate and professional program students can currently borrow up to their school’s cost of attendance (minus other aid) through the federal Grad PLUS program, but federal borrowing rules are scheduled to change beginning July 1, 2026.

 Other factors that affect the amount students end up borrowing can include the cost of living in the state where the school is located, whether the school is public or private, and whether the student is paying in-state or out-of-state tuition.